Hyderabad district, India

-Hyderabad district is a most populous district in the state of Telangana in India that contains a part of the metropolitan area of Hyderabad.
+Hyderabad district is a district in the state of Telangana in India that contains a part of the metropolitan area of Hyderabad.
 It is headed by a district collector who is drawn from the IAS cadre and is appointed by the state government.
-It is the smallest of all the districts in the state, but has the highest human density.
-Old MCH area, which is central region of Hyderabad city comes under this district.The district share boundaries with Rangareddy and Medhchal districts.
+It is the smallest of all the districts in the state, but has the highest population density.
+Old MCH area, which is central region of Hyderabad city comes under this district.
+The district shares boundaries with Ranga Reddy and Medchal districts.